The Käthe Kollwitz Museum Berlin

-… is dedicated to Käthe Kollwitz, the world-famous graphic artist, draftsman and sculptor who lived and worked in Berlin at the beginning of the 20th century.
-The museum provides an overview of the artist’s work and puts her life and works in a historical context.
+… is dedicated to the internationally renowned graphic artist and sculptor who lived and worked in Berlin at the beginning of the 20th century.
+The museum presents an overview of the artist’s work while placing her life and art in their historical context.

-Born in Königsberg, Käthe Kollwitz lived and worked in Berlin for over 50 years.
-With her socially committed works, she worked far beyond Germany and maintained contacts all over the world.
+Born in Königsberg (now Kaliningrad, Russia), Käthe Kollwitz lived and worked in Berlin for over 50 years.
+Her socially committed works had an impact far beyond Germany, and she maintained contacts throughout the world.

-In addition to a permanent exhibition of works by Käthe Kollwitz, the museum presents special exhibitions that deal with the art of their time and related topics of contemporary art.
+Since 1988, in addition to a permanent exhibition of Käthe Kollwitz works, the museum has presented special exhibitions that explore the art of her time and related themes in contemporary art.

-Founded in 1986, the museum is still privately owned today.
-In addition to grants from the State of Berlin, the house receives support from numerous private individuals and institutions.
-A visit is possible any day of the week.
+The museum has been run privately since it was founded in 1986.
+In addition to grants from the state of Berlin, the house receives support from numerous private individuals and institutions.
+A visit is possible every day of the week.

 We offer extensive possibilities to engage with the work and life of Käthe Kollwitz in unique ways; for art lovers and newcomers, for children, teenagers, and adults, and for those with special needs.